haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTP.req_get_headers(http)

-  Returns an array containing all the request headers.
+  Returns a table containing all the request headers.

   :param class_http http: The related http object.
-  :returns: array of headers.
+  :returns: table of headers.
   :see: :js:func:`HTTP.res_get_headers`

-  This is the form of the returned array:
+  This is the form of the returned table:

 .. code-block:: lua